codingforinterviews/practice-problems/README.md

 ## Suggested Practice Questions

 1. [Array Rotation](array_rotate): take a given array and rotate it `n` slots *(10-20 minutes)*
-2. [Coin Change](coin_change): how many different ways can you make change for an mount, given a list of coins?
+2. [Coin Change](coin_change): how many different ways can you make change given an amount and list of coins?
 3. [Tree Zig Zag](tree_zig_zag): alternate between the left-most and right-most nodes in a BST.

 ## How should you approach these problems?